cygnus8929/Selectr-wiki1/Public-Methods.md

 ## addOption(`data`)
 #### Usage: `single, multi`

-Add a new option.
+Dynamically add a new options.
 The function accepts an object or array of objects as it's first parameter.
-This objects can contain any properties, but must contain the default `value` and `text` properties.
+These objects can contain any properties, but must contain the default `value` and `text` properties.

 ### Add a single option
 ```javascript